Diggs Revol Dog Crate (Small/Medium)

 Why Dog Crates Matter for Your Shiba Inu

-Crate training a Shiba Inu works with their alert disposition, though their high energy means the crate needs to feel like a retreat, not a cage.
-The crate needs to be large enough for a full-grown Shiba Inu (17-23 lbs) to stand, turn around, and lie down comfortably.
-Even at their size, quality construction matters to keep them safe and secure.
+Crate training a Shiba Inu works with their alert nature, though their high energy means the crate needs to feel like a den, not a prison (I've seen high-energy dogs panic in crates that feel too confining).
+The crate needs to fit a full-grown Shiba Inu (17-23 lbs) -- enough room to stand, turn, and stretch out.
+Even at their size, build quality matters for safety and longevity.

 Small-Breed Sizing for Shiba Inu (17-23 lbs)